nrsyed/pytorch-yolov3/README.md

 ### Required arguments

-At least one of the following input source arguments is required:
+One of the following input source arguments is required:

 + `-C`/`--cam` `[cam_id]`: Webcam device ID or path to video stream (e.g., RTSP URL); defaults to `0` if none provided.